crowbar-archive/crowbar-utils/vagrant_crowbar/readme.md

 ### Web Proxy
   * It's best practice to have a web proxy running somewhere.
 Crowbar downloads a lot of stuff.
-    * Host proxy: For greater awesomeness, install a web proxy on your Host box, so you can destroy your guest boxes and you won't lose everything you've downloaded.
+    * Host proxy: For greater awesomeness, install a web proxy on your Host box, so you can destroy your guest boxes and you won't have to rely entirely on your .crowbar_build_cache.
       * Ubuntu:
         `apt-get install polipo`
         edit `/etc/polipo/config` to listen on 0.0.0.0 and restart polipo to pick up the changes